-As per Schedule 1 of GST, some specified transaction between the related person for no consideration shall be treated as supply under GST.
+As per Schedule 1 of GST, some specified transaction between the related person for supply without consideration shall be treated as supply under GST.
 The normal GST provisions are applicable to these supplies too.

 Generally, the supply is between the related person that may be between a principal and agent or agent and principal etc. As these transactions between related parties are treated as a supply the taxpayer has to pay tax.
-However, they can claim input tax credit depending upon the criteria.
+However, they can claim input tax credit depending upon the criteria under supply without consideration under GST.
+Here is supply without consideration example

 The transactions between related person are important as the prices of the goods or services or both can be unfair when compared with the transactions between the two parties that are not related.
 As per GST, all the transactions are not deemed as supply without consideration between related parties until it is for the furtherance of business.